DanJacobCodes/went-to-bali-mwahaha/README.md

 ### Specs
 * Users can add products to their shopping cart from the index page with AJAX.
 * Users can click on a product and show/hide the product detail using AJAX.
-T
 * Users can remove items from the shopping cart without a page reload.
 The "delete" link should result in the item being removed from the shopping cart and the total price being updated.

 ## Prerequisites